onflow/flow-cli/docs/send-transactions.md

   matching argument type in transaction code.

 Input arguments values matching corresponding types in the source code and passed in the same order.
+You can pass a `nil` value to optional arguments by sending the transaction like this: `flow transactions send tx.cdc nil`.

 ## Flags